Full-time EU student funding (2019/20 entry)

-If you satisfy the residency requirements as an EU student, you are entitled to be charged the same fees and receive the same level of fee support as a UK resident student (or 'home' student).
+If you satisfy the residency requirements as an EU student, you will be entitled to be charged the same fees and receive the same level of fee support as a UK resident student (or 'home' student).
 If you are unsure of the residency requirements, please refer to our definitions for determining fee status.

-You can apply for a fee loan from the UK government to pay for your tuition fees each year.
-The fee loan is paid directly to UWE after you have registered on your programme.
+You can apply for a fee loan from Student Finance to pay for your tuition fees each year.
+The fee loan is paid directly to UWE Bristol after you have registered on your programme.

 Funding for living expenses

-If you are an EU national and you have lived in the UK for the three years before the first year of your course starts you may be eligible for financial support for your living costs.
+If you are an EU national resident in England and you have lived in the UK for the five years before the first year of your course starts, you may be eligible for financial support for your living costs.
 Please see the UKCISA pages to determine your entitlement to this support.

-You need to establish your status as a migrant worker well before your studies start.
-You may need to work a minimum of 16 hours per week while you study in order to maintain your migrant worker status.
+- You will need to work a minimum of ten hours per week throughout your study in order to maintain your migrant worker status throughout the course.